 How do women survive the dilemmas that life throws at them?
 In this uplifting Book Review, “We Will Survive,” Jenny Riddle gives you the coping mechanisms of three very different women.
 As Emily Post, Jenny will set you straight on which fork to use first at a formal dinner, but you will be surprised at some of Emily’s advice in Laura Claridge’s biography Emily Post: Mistress of American Manners.
 In the second short review, you’ll meet Alexandra Penney whose book The Bag Lady Papers shows what one person suffered in the Madoff “rip-off” scandal.
 Finally, Jenny will put a smile on your face as she dramatizes Christie Mellor’s book, You Look Fine, Really.
 She quickly takes you through the minefield of hilarious problems today’s women must cope with.
 Enjoy the journey with Jenny as she tells how these three women did survive in fine fashion.

 How did Barbara Walters cut through that glass ceiling and manage to be on the cutting edge of television performance for 40 years?
-Is she just lucky–or did she create her “luck” with hard work and chutzpah?
-And how did she get that first big interview with Barbra Streisand and her live-in hairdresser, what’s his name?
-We’ve all seen Walters doing her thing with interviews and news shows and, now, THE VIEW.
+Was she just lucky–or did she create her “luck” with hard work and chutzpah?
+And how did she get that first big interview with Barbra Streisand and her live-in hairdresser, Jon Peters?
+We’ve all seen Walters doing her thing with interviews and news shows.
 But how about a close-up of Barbara Walters off-camera?
-Jenny Riddle gives us just that and more in her show, “Barbara Walters’ AUDITION.”
-You’re going to learn some intimate details about this woman who was the first woman co-anchor on prime time news and who is the most celebrated interviewer in t.v. history.
-What do you want to know?
-Jenny will tell all!
+Jenny Riddle gives us just that and more in her dramatic review, “Barbara Walters’ AUDITION.”
+You’re going to learn some intimate details about this woman who was the first woman co-anchor on prime time news and who was the most celebrated interviewer in t.v. history.

 Christmas at the White House: A History in Story and Song